GeorgeDaoud3/SOFE4630U-MS3/README.md

 ## 2. Running the wordcount2 Example

-1. In the GitHub repository, there is also an upgrade to the wordcount script under the name of [wordcount2.py](/wordcount/wordcount2.py).
+1. In the GitHub repository, there is an upgrade to the wordcount script, [wordcount2.py](/wordcount/wordcount2.py).

 2. Before running the Dataflow job, let's examine the updates in the script
    * Lines 71-75: another argument for the job is defined under the name **output2**.